The Bungalow House and America: An Old Passion Reawakened

 It’s Love: America and the Bungalow

 Not too long after the British started building their bungalows, the style was adapted in the United States.
 Architectural records show that the first “bungalow” was built on Cape Cod in 1879 - a two-story home in a resort area of the country.
 It was not the one-story concept of the British bungalow, but it “fulfilled” the retreat/resort idea.
-More than a decade later – in the 1890s - Arthur Page Brown designed a home in San Francisco in the true definition of the bungalow style.
+More than a decade later – in the 1890s - Arthur Page Brown designed home in San Francisco in the true definition of the bungalow style.
 Over the next few years, more bungalows were built in New England and other parts of the country.

 Around this time two distinctive American styles were gaining in popularity.
 On the West Coast, the Arts and Crafts movement was changing the architectural landscape; and in the Midwest – the Chicago Group - with Frank Lloyd Wright and Louis Sullivan – was advocating the Prairie style and similar principles of simplicity, clean lines, and the use of natural materials.
 Concepts that were very appropriate for the bungalow design.

 By the late 1890s, architects were “transporting” their ideas and designs for the bungalow to the vast expanse and warm climate of Southern California, particularly Los Angeles and Pasadena.
-The bungalow’s simple but modern lines, porches, balconies – plus its adaptability and affordability - appealed to families who were starting out, and to a rising middle class with money to spend.
+The bungalow’s simple but modern lines, porches, balconies – plus its adaptability and affordability – appealed to families who were starting out, and to a rising middle class with money to spend.
+Pasadena’s Bungalow Heaven is a city Landmark District with a number of early 20th Century homes that still exist in the neighborhood.

 So the bungalow evolved from the original model of a one-story or a one-and-a-half-story home to embrace different styles that were developed in the late 1800s to the mid-1900s.